jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

 ## Introduction

 A few years ago, Multiplier posted a [video](https://www.youtube.com/watch?v=xDlZjmxWChM) on YouTube that grasped my attention quite a bit.
 In this video, he explains a technique that allows splitting the frequency spectrum into several bands without altering the phase of the combined output, meaning that when all the dry bands are played together, you get exactly the original signal back.
 Even though it's true, this technique simply doesn't work when processing the bands individually (i.e. the whole point of a frequency splitter).
 In fact, the higher bands contain a bunch of unwanted frequencies that are expected to be cut at the crossover points.
 This makes it impossible to accurately solo and process a band.
 Since Multiplier is quite big on YouTube and people believe what he says, I figured it would be relevant to shed some light on the subject.
 In this blog post, I will visually explain why it doesn't work and then offer a working solution.
-Note that I will only address a 2-band frequency splitter for the sake of simplicity, but the same techniques apply with more bands.
+Note that I will only address a 2-band frequency splitter for the sake of simplicity.

 ## The naive frequency splitter